 Companies using DevOps automation are more agile.
 They meet business objectives more quickly and efficiently by deploying more frequent changes.
 They innovate faster with smaller iterations between requirements, commitments, and deployments.

-Issue Cognition and Resolution
+Cognitive Issue Resolution

 Krista Intelligent Automation uses machine learning and artificial intelligence to automatically reply to and resolve email queries and issues sent to your company.